gini/gini-pay-bank-sdk-ios/Documentation/source/Integration.md

 An example business app is available in the [Gini Pay Business SDK's](https://github.com/gini/gini-pay-business-sdk-ios) repository.

 In order to test using our example business app you need to use development client credentials.
 This will make sure the Gini Pay Business SDK uses a test payment provider which will open our example banking app.

-To inject your API credentials into the Business example app you need to fill in your credentials in `Example/Business/Credentials.plist`.
+To inject your API credentials into the banking example app you need to fill in your credentials in `Example/Bank/Credentials.plist`.

 #### End to end testing